Back to menu

 Painted relieving arches in corridor 4: detail.
 Photo: Jan Theo Bakker.

 If we really see the remains of a showroom, then the office of these painters must have been nearby.
-The Inn of the Peacock immediately comes to mind, a building that is famous because of its paintings, made between the end of the second century and the middle of the third.
+Here the Inn of the Peacock immediately comes to mind, a building that is famous because of its paintings, made between the end of the second century and the middle of the third.
 The building is little known to the general public, because it has been closed for a long time.
 It is situated slightly to the north-west of the House of Hercules.
 The plan is not clearly organized, and does not suggest a house or an apartment.
+There is one small staircase.
 An internal bar was installed in a back room, which is unique in Ostia.
 This has suggested to some that it had become a hotel, in which food and drink was offered on the ground floor.
-However, in spite of the extensive plaster, the only graffito is on the inside of the bar counter: VIC or VLC.
+In spite of the extensive plaster, the only graffito is on the inside of the bar counter: VIC or VLC.

 A latrine and the entrance corridor of the Inn of the Peacock, seen from inside.
 Photo: ICCD neg.
 E040946.